Scanning

 After capture, you can apply one of three filters:

-• Color โ€” keeps the original colors.
-Best for documents where color carries information: diagrams, forms with colored stamps, ID cards.
+• Color keeps the original colors.
+Best for documents where color carries information, such as diagrams, forms with colored stamps, and ID cards.

-• Grayscale โ€” removes color but keeps shading.
+• Grayscale removes color but keeps shading.
 A good middle ground for photos or documents with shaded illustrations.

-• Black & White โ€” a high-contrast, pure black-on-white result.
-This is what most people mean by "scanned document" โ€” it looks the cleanest for plain text and compresses to the smallest file size.
+• Black and White gives a high-contrast, pure black-on-white result.
+This is what most people mean by "scanned document", it looks the cleanest for plain text, and it compresses to the smallest file size.

 Getting a clean capture

-• Place the document on a flat, contrasting surface โ€” a dark desk under a white page, for example โ€” so edge detection has a clear boundary to find.
+• Place the document on a flat, contrasting surface, such as a dark desk under a white page, so edge detection has a clear boundary to find.

 • Use even lighting and avoid casting your own shadow over the page.

-• Hold the camera as close to directly overhead as possible; steep angles ask perspective correction to do more work and can soften text near the edges.
+• Hold the camera as close to directly overhead as possible.
+Steep angles ask perspective correction to do more work and can soften text near the edges.

-• If the auto-detected corners are slightly off, drag them into place manually before continuing โ€” a few seconds here avoids a skewed result.
+• If the auto-detected corners are slightly off, drag them into place manually before continuing.
+A few seconds here avoids a skewed result.

 Multi-page documents